stjordanis/terra-docs-old/docs/dev-spec-market.md

 ### Pool Delta δ - `TerraPoolDelta`

-A `sdk.Dec` that represents the difference between size of current Terra pool and its original base size, valued in USDR, accessed through `k.{Get, Set}TerraPoolDelta()`.
+A `sdk.Dec` that represents the difference between size of current Terra pool and its original base size, valued in µSDR, accessed through `k.{Get, Set}TerraPoolDelta()`.

 ## Functions